Retropikzel/foreign-c/README.md

-Either download the latest release from [https://git.sr.ht/~retropikzel/foreign-c/refs](https://git.sr.ht/~retropikzel/foreign-c/refs) or git clone , preferably with a tag, and copy the "foreign" directory to your library directory.
+Either download the latest release from [https://git.sr.ht/~retropikzel/foreign-c/refs](https://git.sr.ht/~retropikzel/foreign-c/refs) or git clone , preferably with a tag, and copy the _foreign_ directory to your library directory.

 As an example assuming you have a project and your libraries live in directory